neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 The following table summarizes the permissions available for the three project roles: Owner, Contributor and Viewer.

+- **Content** permissions refer to running experiments, creating Notebooks, and modifying previously stored data.
+- **Project member** permissions are those for inviting members and change their roles.
+- **Project settings** permissions refer to the definition of a project as private or public.

 .. csv-table::
    :header: "Permission","Owner","Contributor","Viewer"
-   :widths: 10, 10, 10, 10
+   :widths: 15, 15, 15, 55
    :delim: #

       Viewing project content#yes#yes#yes
+      Editing project content#yes#yes#no
-      Editing project content (running experiments, creating Notebooks, modifying previously stored data)#yes#yes#no Viewing project members#yes#yes#yes
+      Viewing project members#yes#yes#yes
-      Editing project members (inviting, changing roles)#yes#no#no
+      Editing project members#yes#no#no
-      Viewing or editing of project settings and properties (such as making projects private or public)#yes#no#no
+      Viewing or editing of project settings and properties#yes#no#no

 ====